dmbarbour/glas/docs/GlasDesign.md

 ## Programs and Applications

 A program is a value with a known interpretation.
 An application is a program with a known integration.

-An interpretation is specified for program values, a structured [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) of form `g:(ns:Namespace, ...)`.
-The [program namespace](GlasNamespaces.md) lets us compose, shadow, abstract, and override definitions.
-Each definition is expressed in an [abstract assembly](AbstractAssembly.md), letting us constrain, extend, or sandbox language features through the namespace.
-A set of [primitive AST constructors](GlasProg.md) is implicitly added by the runtime.
-The 'ns' dict and 'g' variant headers ensure opportunity for extension.

-A [glas application](GlasApps.md) defines transactional methods for 'step', 'http', and other interfaces recognized by a runtime.
-Compared to conventional a 'main' procedure, transactional methods are more amenable to live coding and orthogonal persistence.
-We'll also model runtime effects algebraically as implicit parameters to each methods.
-Intriguingly, a repeating 'step' transaction can also optimize with incremental computing and replication of a stable non-deterministic choice, resulting in a highly reactive and concurrent system.
-This extends easily to distributed transactions and distributed computing.
-Orthogonal persistence is based on effectfully binding some application state to an external key-value database.

-The front-end syntax for glas is user-defined.
-To simplify external tooling, this is aligned with file-extensions: to compile a ".x" file, we'll search the local environment for module "lang.x", which must define the front-end compiler.
-A special exception is the [".g" syntax](GlasLang.md), which will use a built-in implementation as needed.
-We'll attempt to bootstrap "lang.g" if defined in terms of ".g" files.
-This initial language is suitable for general purpose programming.

-In my vision for glas systems, most applications shoud support interactive development, projectional editing, and live coding through a [notebook interface](GlasNotebooks.md).
-To achieve this, a compiler will integrate a projectional editor with compiled applications by default, and provide integrate interfaces to simplify notebook composition (pages, tables of contents, etc.).
-Where we don't need this expensive notebook view, it should be subject to override and dead code elimination.
+In glas systems, programs and applications are carefully designed to support my visions for live coding, user extension, and community curation.

-## Modularity
+### Modularity

-In glas systems, modularity begins with the configuration.
-Every user has an root configuration file, indicated by `GLAS_CONF` environment variable with OS-specific defaults, e.g. `"~/.config/glas/conf.g"` on Linux or `"%AppData%\glas\conf.g"` on Windows.
-A typical user configuration file import a community or company configuration from DVCS then apply overrides for user-specific preferences, projects, resources, and authorizations.

-Instead of configuring a package manager or filesystem search path, applications and libraries are directly defined and computed within the configuration namespace.
-Thus, a remote DVCS serves the roles of package manager, curator, and whole system versioning.
-A configuration may inherit and integrate definitions from multiple DVCS to distribute responsibility.
-This design easily results in *very large* configurations, but performance is mitigated by lazy loading and caching.
+Modularity begins with configuration.
+An initial configuration file is selected based on the `GLAS_CONF` environment variable, if defined, otherwise an OS-specific default, e.g. `"~/.config/glas/conf.g"` on Linux or `"%AppData%\glas\conf.g"` on Windows.
+A configuration may import other files, supporting file-based modularity.
+Instead of a separate package manager, applications and programs are defined in the configuration namespace.
+This results in a very large namespace, and performance must be mitigated by lazy loading and caching.

-A typical application or libary definition is expressed in terms of compiling a program file.
-In addition to the file, compilation is parameterized by a *localization*, providing controlled access to the configuration namespace through a translation, and thus to other applications and libraries.
-The file is processed based on file extension, searching for "lang.FileExt" in the localization, with special exceptions for "lang.g" and bootstrapping.

-Applications and libraries should compile to program values, i.e. `g:(ns:Namespace, Metadata)`.
-The namespace type is very modular, supporting flexible composition and extension without rewriting namespace values.
-Automatic composition can be augmented with metadata.
-For example, if modules might represent pages or chapters in a notebook, we might automatically compose the table of contents.
-In some cases, it is reasonable to omit the program file and directly compute a program value.

-To simplify security, packaging, and reproducibility, file paths are abstract (see *Data Abstraction*) and their construction is constrained.
-When loading a file from a DVCS repository, we forbid relative "../" paths that would escape the repository.
-When compiling a program file for an application, we generally isolate file dependencies to the same folder and subfolders.
-With runtime support, this abstraction also provides an opportunity to treat a dict of binaries as a read-only folder, model logical filesystem overlays, or simulate a filesystem within a key-value database.

-## User-Defined Syntax

-A user-defined language module should compile to a program value that defines `compile : f:AbstractFileRef -> CompiledValue` that assumes a limited effects API.
-Compile-time effects are restricted to read-only queries on the environment to simplify caching, lazy loading, and parallel compilation.
-The CompiledValue is often another program value, especially in context of notebook interfaces.

-Warnings or errors should be reported through logging annotations, and may also be captured in the CompiledValue.
-In context of live coding and notebook interfaces, it is most convenient if programs with syntax errors still compile to a projectional editor that provides detailed complaints and recommendations, and perhaps makes a best effort, rather than diverging.
+File paths are abstracted and extended to DVCS.
+A typical user configuration imports a community or company configuration from DVCS, then override definitions to integrate user-specific projects, preferences, resources, and authorizations.
+Similarly, a community configuration may inherit, extend, and override others.
+A community configuration serves the roles of package manager, curator, and atomic system versioning aligned with DVCS hashes and tags.

+To simplify sharing, copying, and editing we organize software projects into packages.
+Each package isolates file-based dependencies to the same folder and subfolders.
+Other than local files, a package only depends on a configuration-provided environment of definitions, subject to localization.

+*Note:* Restrictions on file dependencies will be enforced using smart constructors for 'relative' abstract file paths.
+In addition to package restrictions, we should block "../" paths from escaping a DVCS repository, and we can let developers enforce DVCS resources are transitively immutable, using version hashes instead of tags.
+Aside from these restrictions, abstraction of files can also support binding to a database, modeling of logical overlays, or treating binary data as a read-only file.

+### Compilation

+Front-end syntax is user-defined, aligned with file extensions.
+A front-end compiler will output definitions in a common Lisp-like intermediate representation, [abstract assembly](AbstractAssembly.md).
+These definitions are translated to support composition, extension via override, access control, and conflict resolution - see TL type from the [namespace model](GlasNamespace.md).
+A [set of primitives](GlasProg.md) is implicitly defined by the runtime system, including control structures such as conditionals or sequencing.

+To support lazy loading and multi-stage programs, compilation is iterative and order is flexible.
+I propose to use non-deterministic choice: every terminating sequence of choices represents an atomic step and may define different components.
+Some steps may attempt to 'eval' an expression within the generated namespace, a simple basis for syntax-independent macros, and will implicitly wait for other steps to provide necessary definitions.
+To guide evaluation order, we can let users apply a translation to all future outputs from a step.

+Compilation steps should be commutative, monotonic, and idempotent.
+A conflict is possible where a name is assigned multiple distinct definitions.
+Although it isn't difficult to detect conflicts during evaluation, in context of laziness conflict may be latent in the system and go undiscovered.
+This can be mitigated by developing a deterministic scheduler for compilation steps and supporting a diagnostic evaluation mode that actively searches for conflicts instead of lazily halting after a definition is discovered.

+### Multi-Stage Programming

+Compilers have an opportunity to evaluate expressions in context of the generated namespace.
+This can support macros independent of the front-end syntax, including namespace macros that may generate new definitions.
+If evaluation requires a missing definition, it can implicitly wait on that definition to be provided by another step.

+        from { Expr } import x, foo as y, z

+In case of namespace macros, we'll generally want to support the use case where we translate the generated definitions, defer computation based on a translation, yet evaluate in an environment prior to the translation.
+This is feasible with an API that reifies the environment, similar to: `var Env = env(); translate(TL); eval(Env, Expr)`.
+We may extend this API with methods to logically translate or compose the Env type.

+Staging is a relatively simple use case.
+Between 'fork' and 'eval' there is sufficient flexibility to model concurrent processes that interactively generate definitions, treating the namespace as a set of single-assignment variables for futures and promises.
+We can also express procedural generation of infinite namespaces.
+To support garbage collection of intermediate definitions, we can block both evaluation and new definitions from directly referencing 'private' names containing "~".

+### Applications

+A [glas application](GlasApps.md) implements transactional methods recognized by a runtime, such as a 'step' method that is run repeatedly as a background loop, and an 'http' method to receive HTTP requests.
+Algebraic effects provide controlled access to the system, and application state is mapped to a key-value database.
+Performance is mitigated by partial evaluation, incremental computing, and parallel evaluation of non-deterministic choice.

+A relevant consideration is how to represent the application object.
+Some viable options:

+* Directly define application methods in configuration, i.e. `appname.step` and `appname.http`.
+Runtime searches for certain methods.
+This hinders extension.
+Apps may be built by hand or installed using macros..
+* Integrate methods into a single procedure, use partial eval, i.e. `appname("http", Request)`.
+This simplifies composition and delegation, but is inconvenient to implement, optimize, or reflect on the API.
+* Application as a namespace macro, i.e. `appname()` defines 'step' and 'http'.
+This enables ad-hoc extension via override, but it greatly complicates sharing.
+Without this, namespace macros are still useful.

+A runtime may recognize several approaches, perhaps distinguished by annotation (e.g. `appname.#run-mode`).
+I currently favor direct definition as the default.

-### Syntax Bootstrap
+### User-Defined Syntax

+A compiler can recursively compile other files into the namespace.
+This will automatically select a compiler from current namespace environment based on the file extension, e.g. "lang-FileExt".
+The compiler should be a procedure that receives an abstract file path as a parameter and generates definitions, iterative via non-deterministic choice.

-The glas system defines an [initial syntax](GlasLang.md) associated with the ".g" file extension.
-When "lang.g" is undefined, we use the built-in compiler.
-If "lang.g" is defined in terms of ".g" files, we'll attempt to bootstrap.
-Bootstrap involves building "lang.g" with the built-in, then again with itself, then verifying a fixpoint is reached.
-Verifying the fixpoint generally requires one more build.
+The glas system specifies an [initial syntax](GlasLang.md) associated with the ".g" file extension.
+If the associated "lang.g" compiler is undefined, we use the built-in compiler for ".g" files.
+However, if defined in terms of ".g" files, we'll attempt to bootstrap.
+Bootstrap involves building "lang.g" with the built-in, then again with itself, then verifying a fixpoint is reached with one more build.

+The initial configuration file *must* use an initial syntax recognized by the glas executable.
+It may also define the compiler for this initial syntax, supporting bootstrap.
 A glas executable may support other initial syntax.
-For example, [".glob" files](GlasObject.md) may prove more convenient for automated configurations.
 In this case, we may need to bootstrap multiple built-in languages together if they are mutually defined in terms of each other.

-The toplevel configuration file *must* use an initial syntax recognized by the system.
-And we'll generally bootstrap the configuration by first building `"module.lang.g"` within the configuration (assuming `"module."` prefix is the default localization).
+### Notebook Interface

+Most files, including configuration files, should automatically compile to applications providing a notebook interface - a live coding environment and projectional editor over the initial file.
+See [glas notebooks](GlasNotebooks.md).

-## Annotations
+### Annotations

 Programs in glas systems will generally embed annotations to support logging, profiling, testing, debugging, type-checking, optimizations, and other non-semantic features.
-As a general rule, annotations should not influence observable behavior except through reflection.
-Thus, it should be safe to ignore unrecognized annotations, albeit with a warning to resist silent degradation of system consistency or performance.
-Within these limits, the glas system favors annotations over semantic operations where feasible.
+As a general rule, annotations must not influence observable behavior except through reflection APIs.
+Under these constraints, it is safe to ignore an unrecognized annotation.
+However, we'll generally report a warning to resist silent degradation of system performance or consistency.
+Reflection APIs may peek at performance, logs, code and JIT, data representations, etc. but should be easily controlled.

-In abstract assembly, annotations might be generally represented using `(%an AnnoAST ProgAST)`, scoping over a subprogram.
+In context of abstract assembly, annotations might be generally represented using `(%an AnnoAST ProgAST)`, scoping over a subprogram.
 The AnnoAST might be something like `(%log ChanExpr MessageExpr)`.
 Ignoring the annotation, this should be equivalent to ProgAST.
-Annotations purely on context might use a no-op like an empty sequence as the ProgAST.

-Annotations may also be embedded in the program, namespace, or data layers.
-At the program layer, we might use `g:(ns:Namespace, an:Annotations, ...)` to guide integration.
-In the namespace, we can easily introduce a simple naming convention where `foo.#doc` is an annotation for 'foo', though this would only be useful for tools that browse the namespace.
-In the underlying data representation, we might embed hidden metadata to support data abstraction or tracing.
+If ProgAST is omitted, we can assume a no-op.

+Some annotations may be embedded in the namespace to support reflection and browsing of the namespace.
+This should use a simple naming convention, perhaps `foo.#doc` and `foo.#type`.

 ### Automated Testing

-In my vision for glas systems, users can easily view health of glas systems based on automated testing across entire community distributions of applications and modules.
-Further, developers should be able to determine how potential changes to modules would propagate and influence system health before committing.

-To express tests, we might use compile-time assertions.
-Where assertions are awkward or limiting, we can introduce other annotations for property testing or fuzz testing.
-Alternatively, we could use compile-time logging to emit test programs to specific channels.

-In context of lazy loading, users would notice a subset of tests when first loading an application, and they could configure whether they run these tests.
-To identify *all* the tests would require expanding the full configuration namespace, and perhaps further evaluating individual applications.
-But this can be mitigated by caching a dependency graph, such that we don't need to recompute all the things every time.

-A community could easily maintain a server that performs all the tests across multiple proposed DVCS branches, and builds a report based on these test results and test outputs (pass/fail plus logs, profiles, and so on).
+Automated testing can be aligned with iterative compilation, such that some steps represent tests.
+Testing can be guided by annotations and heuristics, and can leverage non-deterministic choice to model fuzz testing and property testing.
+With some careful configuration, it is feasible to cache and share tests between users, and produce a system health report.

 ## Performance